19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Shadowcurse.md

 When the timer runs out, the Shadowcurse lashes out, extinguishing all the light sources that the PCs have.
 This timer is hidden from the players.

-If the PCs decide to do something that will take a [Delve Round](../Core%20Procedures/Round.md#Delve%20Round) or longer, the GM adjusts the timer down 6 minutes for each round this longer action takes.

 ## Lore

 ***Scribe's Note***